-Roti Tarkari and Puri tarkari (deep fried) are very famous Vegetarian food choices even among the Nepalese.
+Also, Roti Tarkari and Puri Tarkari (deep fried) are very famous Vegetarian food choices even among the Nepalese.

-Aalu Tama, a sour soup made with bamboo shoots and potatoes, goes great with rice, beaten rice or even Dhido.
+Likewise, Aalu Tama, a sour soup made of bamboo shoots and potatoes, goes great with rice, beaten rice or even Dhido.

-Gundruk, fermented leafy green vegetable, is also a very famous item in Nepalese Kitchen.
-You will regularly find spiced a gundruk achaar or spicy sour Gundruk soup with rice or dhido.
+Or, try Gundruk– fermented leafy green vegetable.
+You will regularly find spiced Gundruk pickle (achaar) or spicy sour Gundruk soup with rice or Dhido.

-Alu ko achaar is famous boiled potato mixed with spices, sesame powder and lime juice.
+To add spice to your food, you can try Alu ko Achaar– famous boiled potato mixed with spices, sesame powder, and lime juice.

-Tsampa is a staple food in the mountainous region of Nepal.
+Or, go for Tsampa – a staple food in the mountainous region of Nepal.
 The tsampa or tsamba is roasted flour usually mixed with the salty Tibetan butter tea.

 Khichadi or Jaulo is spice less rice and lentil dish, which is delicious when topped with Ghee.

-If you are in hilly region, Do taste Lapsi (Choerospondias axillaris), “Nepali hog plum”, which is very sour when consumed raw, but it is really delicious when it is made as an aachar or Pau (Titaura).
+If you are in the hilly region, Do taste Lapsi (Choerospondias axillaris), “Nepali hog plum”, which is very sour when consumed raw, but is really delicious when it is made as an aachar or Pau (Titaura).

 |I am a vegetarian||Ma Sakahari hu|